fajrh/travelgame/README.md

 ### Multiplayer server

-The WebSocket server lives in [`server/server.js`](server/server.js) with full setup details in [`server/README.md`](server/README.md).
+The polling server lives in [`server/server.js`](server/server.js) with full setup details in [`server/README.md`](server/README.md).
+It keeps a shared `chatlog.txt` file up to date with every player's position and recent chat messages so that each client can poll updates every five seconds.
 To run it locally while developing the client, launch it in a separate terminal:

 ```bash
 npm start
 ```

-The server listens on port `8080` by default and exposes HTTP diagnostics as well as the WebSocket endpoint consumed by the client.
+The server listens on port `8080` by default and exposes simple JSON endpoints (`GET /chatlog.txt`, `GET /state`, `POST /update`, `POST /chat`) as well as the usual diagnostics routes.